Take a look at the movers and shakers who are helping define what it means to be philanthropic in Atlanta.

 As the No. 1 agent companywide for Harry Norman, Realtors, you’d assume Travis Reed has a stacked schedule—and you’d be right.
 But he always makes time for causes that he holds dear, such as “children’s medical care, help for women victims of domestic abuse and animal welfare issues,” he says.
 “Our lives are enhanced as well by the arts: theater, and performance and visual arts.
 As government support wanes for the arts, our financial and volunteer contributions are essential.”
 Reed walks the walk: He’s served on the board of directors of Alliance Theatre and the Museum of Contemporary Art of Georgia, and is a major sponsor of Atlanta History Center, Atlanta Humane Society, Forward Arts Foundation, CURE Childhood Cancer and Andee’s Army, the latter of which “provides treatment for young people recovering or managing brain injuries,” he explains.
 His involvement started organically: first by example from his parents and grandmother in the rural ranchlands of Texas, then in Atlanta, he says, “through friends and clients alike”—with no signs of stopping.
 “This year, we’ve seen an incredible outpouring of support and donations for charitable organizations.
 I hope we can all encourage our friends to join us and expand these circles of support.”

-Photography Courtesy Of: andrea fremiotti
+Photography by: andrea fremiotti